Battle of Uzeni: Battle

 On the same or the following day after the raid, Kalmyk detachments managed to catch up with the Kazakhs.
 The battle began with a clash of cavalry units.
 The Kazakhs’ and Karakalpaks’ movement was slowed by the captives and livestock they were driving.
 The only way to break free from the pursuers was to abandon the booty, which would mean the failure of the raid; therefore, the Kazakh commanders held onto the prisoners and stubbornly pushed toward the Yaik river, fending off the pressing Kalmyks.
 The slow pace allowed the Kalmyk cavalry to overtake Eset Batyr, block his detachment, and force a battle upon the Kazakhs.
 Ultimately, the Kalmyks gained the upper hand in the mounted fight.
 The Kazakhs were forced to take up a defensive position.
-To this end, they built a “living fortress” of horses and camels arranged in a circle, within which they drove the captives and livestock.
+To this end, they built a "living fortress" of horses and camels arranged in a circle, within which they drove the captives and livestock.
 Behind the animals’ backs, musketeers and archers took cover.

-On August 22 or 23, the main Oirat forces arrived to join the Kalmyk troops besieging the Kazakh “living fortress,” together with Dorji Nazarov himself and the camel caravan carrying cannons.
+On 22 or 23 August, the main Oirat forces arrived to join the Kalmyk troops besieging the Kazakh "living fortress," together with Dorji Nazarov himself and the camel caravan carrying cannons.

 The Kalmyks then began an artillery bombardment of the Kazakh positions, while simultaneously attempting to storm the enemy fortification.

 The Kazakhs, abandoning their trophies, wounded horses, and camels, led the remnants of their force in a breakout attempt.
 Only a few managed to escape the encirclement.
 Kalmyk cavalry pursued the retreating enemy, and virtually the entire allied detachment was annihilated.

 As a result of the battle, the Kazakh, Karakalpak, and Bashkir force lost 750 men killed.
 However, only 415 right ears cut from the dead Kazakhs were delivered to the Astrakhan governor, which likely indicates that the Kalmyks exaggerated Kazakh losses.
-Or else that they cut off ears only from those Kazakhs who perished within and around the “living fortress.”
+Or else that they cut off ears only from those Kazakhs who perished within and around the "living fortress."

 Results

+According to Russian historian L. Bobrov, the defeat at Uzeninsky reduced the military potential of the Kazakh army and clearly demonstrated that the capture of Kalmyk lands, even in the absence of unity among the Kalmyk nobility, was a very difficult task.

-The further advance of Abulkhair Khan’s detachments into the uluses of the Volga Kalmyks was halted through the joint efforts of the Kalmyk taishas.
-However, the military potential of the latter had been significantly weakened by the almost continuous two-year struggle with the Kazakhs.
-As a result, by the middle of 1724 the Kalmyk Khanate no longer represented a well-organized and potentially dangerous offensive force against the Kazakhs.
+Abulkhair's batyrs' further advance on the Volga Kalmyks was stopped by the combined efforts of their taishas.
+According to Kazakh historian I.V.
+Erofeeva, the Kalmyk Khanate's military potential was significantly weakened by nearly two years of fighting with its mobile neighbors.
+As a result, by mid-1724, the Khanate ceased to be an organized and dangerous offensive force for the Kazakhs.